ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab01.md

 169-231-175-204:lab01 cgaucho$
 ```

-At that point, you are ready to submit your work to submit.cs
+At that point, you are ready to submit your work to Gradescope.

 # Step 9: Submit your `convert.py` file to Gradescope

 Navigate to the Lab assignment "Lab01" and upload your `convert.py` similar to how you submitted `hello.py` for Lab00.
-Gradescope will check your `fToC(fTemp)` and `cToF(cTemp)` functions are correct.
+Gradescope will check if your `fToC(fTemp)` and `cToF(cTemp)` functions are correct.
 If your tests do not pass, go back to these functions and double-check your conversion formulas and function syntax.